 on the road.

-seriously injured in Great Britian - and although this is 18%
+Great Britain - and although this is lower than the

-lower than the 2005-09 average one death or serious injury is one
+2005-09 average, one cyclist death or injury is one too many

 Bikeability is a National Standard for Cycle Training, which has